 The 1990s witnessed an explosion in women's writing in France, with a particularly exciting new generation of writer's coming to the fore, such as Christine Angot, Marie Darrieussecq and Regine Detambel.
 This book introduces an analysis of new women's writing in contemporary France, including both new writers of the 1990s and their more established counter-parts.
 The 1990s was an exciting period for women's writing in France.
 The novels of Louise Lambrichs are brilliant but troubling psychological dramas focusing on the traumas that inhabit the family romance: incest, sterility, the death those we love and the terrible legacy of mourning.
 The body of writing produced by Marie Redonnet between 1985 and 2000 is an unusually coherent one.
 The book explores the possibility of writing 'de la mélancolie' through focusing on the work of Chantal Chawaf, whose writing may be described as 'melancholic autofiction', melancholic autobiographical fiction.
 It places Confidence pour confidence within Constant's oeuvre as a whole, and argues for a more positive reading of the novel, a reading that throws light on the trajectory of mother-daughter relations in her fiction.
 Christiane Baroche was acclaimed in France first as a short-story writer.
 Unable to experience the freedom of their brothers and fathers, beur female protagonists are shown to experience it vicariously through the reading, and the writing of, narratives.
 Clotilde Escalle's private worlds of sex and violence, whose transgressions are part of real lives, shock precisely because they are brought into the public sphere, expressed in and through writing.

+Likewise, according to her editors, a Geatish meowle sings at Beowulf's funeral (3150b).
+3 What can be read of the manuscript here includes ‘giomorgyd’ (song of mourning) (3150a) and ‘sorgcearig’ (sorrowful) (3152a).
+Indeed, these women are sad, but they are also surrounded by sad men.
 Meanwhile, we have averted our tearless eyes from the mourning men who populate the poem.
 We may question how the Anglo-Saxons read this history of their continental ancestors, or why Christian scribes recorded it, but